 Pursuant to the plan of arrangement, the number of options granted upon the date of the transaction were 2,416,393.
-All options were calculated to have a minimum exercise price of \$0.05.
+All options were calculated to have a minimum exercise price allowed under the Canadian Stock Exchange policy of \$0.05.